-The GCSE courses for this year are all the new courses with grades from 9-1.
-In most cases this means that the course is assessed entirely through the examination at the end of Year 11.
-A few GCSEs have retained a reduced element of controlled assessment, this detail will be on the subject pages.
+The GCSE courses are studies for two years and result in a grade from 9 (the highest) to 1.
+In most cases the course is assessed entirely through the examination at the end of Year 11.
+A few GCSEs have retained a reduced element of controlled assessment and details about this can be found on the subject pages.

-For Vocational courses there are also two ways of assessing work.
-Vocational courses in the past tended to be BTEC course which were run by Edexcel.
 We now offer a wider rage of exam boards for vocational courses.
-In the subjects detail these are referred to as OCR L1/2, AQA L1/2 or WJEC L1/2.
+In the subjects detail these are referred to as OCR L1/2, AQA L1/2, Cambridge National or WJEC L1/2.
+Vocational courses have a different balance of assessment to GCSE:

-Examination- An external assessment marked and moderated by the examination board or an examination taken at an appropriate point during the two year course.
-Coursework-This is completed throughout the two year course and usually comprises up to 60% of the final Grade
+Examination: An external assessment marked and moderated by the examination board or an examination taken at an appropriate point during the two year course.

+Coursework: Tasks which are completed throughout the two year course and usually make up to 60% of the final grade

-Some, GCSE and BTEC subjects are examined at different levels.
+Some GCSE and vocational subjects are examined at different levels.
 These are referred to as tiers.
 In some cases there are two tiers of entry referred to as Foundation Level/Level 1 and Higher Level/Level 2.
 Some subjects have no tiers.
 The level of entry is generally determined after taking into account a student's progress throughout the course.
 You will be informed of the intended tier of entry by the Examinations Officer and by subject teachers on Parents' Evenings.